 The company or ETF is listed on the NYSE or Nasdaq

-For companies, the market capitalisation should be greater than $1 billion USD
+For companies, the market capitalisation should be greater than $300 million USD, with an average value of $1 million USD and 100,000 shares traded per day

 Jargon alert!
 Liquidity describes how quickly an investment can be bought and sold.
 For example, a house is relatively illiquid because it takes time and effort to buy and sell, whereas shares on Hatch are considered liquid because when the US share markets are open, you can usually buy and sell them in real time (some shares are more liquid than others).